 ProTop is configured with files found in [PROTOPDIR]/etc ending *.cfg.
 The files are named and applied to resources in etc/dblist.cfg in a manner varying from very specific (only one resource) to across the board (all resources).

 NOTE: Default configuration files are provided but should not be modified directly as subsequent updates will likely overwrite them.

-Instead, if you know you need non-default behavior from a given ProTop component (check with WSS or the forum if you are unsure), copy the default configuration file and rename it according to the following convention:
+If you know you need non-default behavior from a given ProTop component (check with WSS or the forum if you are unsure), copy the default configuration file and rename it according to the following convention:

-- [cfgType].cfg (the default file)
+- [cfgType].cfg (the default file, do not change)

-NOTE: ProTop looks for configuration files in the order specified above and stops as soon as one is found.
-One exception is messages.cfg, the file that contains the ProTop responses to promsgs messages written to database log files.
-ProTop always uses the default messages.cfg file then looks for etc/messages.yourCustId.cfg and loads it if found.
+One exception to this rule is etc/messages.cfg.
+That file contains the ProTop responses to promsgs messages written to the database log file by OpenEdge.
+ProTop always uses the default etc/messages.cfg file then looks for etc/messages.custId.cfg and loads it if found.
 This allows a site to add and/or override responses to promsgs messages.